data-storage-lab/BugBench/README.md

 This repository contains info of images and running process of Bugbench<sup>k</sub></sup>.

 We have designed a Bugbench<sup>k</sub> </sup>to test two general debugging tools: FTrace and PANDA, and published our results in our paper "[Benchmarking for Reliability: The Case of Diagnosing Storage Failures]".
-Our paper was published in BenchCouncil Transactions on Benchmarks, Standards and Evaluation (TBench) (https://www.benchcouncil.org/journal.html).
+Our paper was published in BenchCouncil Transactions on Benchmarks, Standards and Evaluation ([TBench](https://www.benchcouncil.org/journal.html)).

 The repository contains two files:
 - Manual file: how to run and use each image.